himanshu5jan/ATI-Basics/README.md

    b.
 EdgeTest.java - shows how to open Microsoft Edge
    c.
 FirefoxTest.java - shows how to open Firefox
    d.
 IETest.java - shows how to open Internet Explorer
    e.
-BrowsersDriversDownload.docx - explains from where to download all browser drivers and if other configurations are required
+BrowsersDriversDownload.docx - explains from where to download all browser drivers and if other configurations are required.